bioinformaticsdotca/Genomic_Epi_2017/amr/mod4_tutorial.md

 In this part of the tutorial, your instructor will walk you through the following use of CARD:

 1. Examine the mechanisms of resistance as described by the Antibiotic Resistance Ontology.
-2. Examine the NDM-1 beta-lactamase protein, it’s mechanism of action, conferred antibiotic resistance, and it’s detection model.
+2. Examine the NDM-1 beta-lactamase protein, its mechanism of action, conferred antibiotic resistance, and its detection model.
 [BLASTP of NDM-1 against CARD]
-3. Examine the AAC(6')-If aminoglycoside acetyltransferase, it’s mechanism of action, conferred antibiotic resistance, and it’s detection model.
+3. Examine the AAC(6')-If aminoglycoside acetyltransferase, its mechanism of action, conferred antibiotic resistance, and its detection model.
 [BLASTP of AAC(6')-If against CARD]
-4. Examine the recently reported colistin resistance MCR-1 protein, it’s mechanism of action, conferred antibiotic resistance, and it’s detection model.
+4. Examine the recently reported colistin resistance MCR-1 protein, its mechanism of action, conferred antibiotic resistance, and its detection model.
 [BLASTP of MCR-1 against CARD]
-5. Examine the fluoroquinolone resistant gyrB, it’s mechanism of action, conferred antibiotic resistance, and it’s detection model.
+5. Examine the fluoroquinolone resistant gyrB, its mechanism of action, conferred antibiotic resistance, and its detection model.
 [Why would BLASTP be inappropriate for this resistance determinant?]
-6. Examine the glycopeptide resistance gene cluster VanA, it’s mechanism of action, conferred antibiotic resistance, and it’s detection model(s).
+6. Examine the glycopeptide resistance gene cluster VanA, its mechanism of action, conferred antibiotic resistance, and its detection model(s).
 [Why would BLASTP be inappropriate for this resistance determinant?]
-7. Examine the MexAB-OprM efflux complex, it’s mechanism of action, conferred antibiotic resistance, and it’s detection model(s).
+7. Examine the MexAB-OprM efflux complex, its mechanism of action, conferred antibiotic resistance, and its detection model(s).
 [Why would BLASTP be inappropriate for this resistance determinant?]

 # Genome Analysis